 “The Now Factor” is what’s been feeding these feelings of doubt.
 If I don’t know now then what?
 Am I just going to be heading down these rabbit holes only to be discouraged and have to turn around and start from the beginning?!

 The truth is I don’t need to know these answers and neither do you.
 That is where faith is faith – in the daily doubts for our destiny.
 In the daily question of, “Is it going to be like this forever?”
 Faith extinguishes doubt like rock breaks scissors in “Rock, Paper, Scissors”.
 Faith is powerful!
 But how do I do this when my doubt seems more powerful than my faith?

 Well, I think it’s in admitting I can’t.
 You can’t.
 And we just can’t.
 We never could.
 But God’s very Spirit living inside of us, when we decided to live a life surrendered to Him, CAN.
 That’s where that quote, about Christians being the most confident people on earth, comes in.
 Just think for a moment about your life and all the things God has shown you so far?
 I’m thinking about that too right now…God always had a way that led somewhere greater and deeper and richer than I thought, and it always was HIM.
 Even my obedience has very little to do with me and more to do with what I know to be true about God.

-So what if I can be a doubtful, fearful woman in her 40’s?!
-God’s Spirit lives inside of me and that is all the confidence He says I need.
+So what if I have these tendencies to be a doubtful, fearful woman in her 40’s?!
+God’s Spirit lives inside of me and that is all the confidence He says I need so I keep going.
 And with that truth I will end this blog with a line from a song we sang at church this morning, “There is power in the name of Jesus!”
 Take heart, my friends, and don’t give up.
 Keep believing even through the doubt.

 7 “But blessed are those who trust in the Lord